PSLmodels/Tax-Calculator/taxcalc/validation/taxsim/README.md

-We are in the process of comparing Tax-Calculator and Internet-TAXSIM results generated from the `a` and `d` assumption sets in the `make_in.tcl` script for the year 2015.
+We are in the process of comparing Tax-Calculator and Internet-TAXSIM results generated from the `a` and `d` assumption sets in the `taxsim_in.tcl` script for the year 2015.
 Each INPUT file is used to generate a Tax-Calculator OUTPUT file using the `simtax.py` interface to the Tax-Calculator with the `--taxsim2441` option.
 And each INPUT file is used to generate an Internet-TAXSIM OUTPUT file by uploading